 The number one reason people decide to become professional truck drivers is the high rate of pay.
 Unlike traditional jobs that only pay an hourly or fixed salary regardless of your workload, professional truck drivers are paid for every single mile they drive.
 Truck drivers earn a fixed rate based on mileage.

-For most entry-level truck drivers, the starting mileage rate is $0.26 to $0.29 per mile.
-This amounts to $650 to $750 per week in starting pay!
+For most entry-level truck drivers, the starting starting pay is about $30,660.
 With experience, your rate of pay can increase significantly.
 According to the U.S. Department of Labor, a truck driver salary for someone with three years of experience is around $43,000 to $55,000 per year.

 One thing that makes becoming a truck driver so appealing is that the more you work, the more you earn.
 The more miles you drive means the more money in your pocket.
 It’s also common to receive mileage increases based on a number of different factors.

 Regardless of the company you choose to drive for, the cargo you carry, or the routes you drive, the single most important factor in determining your truck driver salary is the quality of your CDL training.
 Don’t risk earning a smaller salary by choosing a low-quality truck driver training school.
-Let CDL Training Today place you in a reputable, certified CDL training school that will help you earn the truck driver salary you deserve.
+Use the application to find a reputable, certified CDL training school that will help you earn the truck driver salary you deserve.